 If you or any of your friends have skateboards, Bemidji Skatepark is a great place to practice some new tricks.
 Bemidji Skatepark is an outdoor skatepark located in Bemidji, Minnesota.
 The park has a variety of ramps, ledges, and rails that allow riders to do any tricks they want.

-It is a great place to learn to skateboard because it’s not too big and doesn’t have any giant vertical ramps or death pipes.
+It is a great place to learn to skateboard because it’s not too big and has no giant vertical ramps or death pipes.
 It’s open to the public, and it’s free!
-You need to bring your own skateboard, though.
+You need to bring your skateboard, though.

-All in all, Bemidji’s skatepark is a great place to ride if you want some fresh air with your friends while learning new tricks on your board!
+Bemidji’s skatepark is a great place to ride if you want fresh air with your friends while learning new tricks on your board!

 10. Relax at Diamond Point Park

 Bemidji is home to many parks, each with its own distinct appeal.
-Diamond Point Park is the perfect picnic point for those who want a little more than just the beach.
+Diamond Point Park is the perfect picnic point for those who want more than just the beach.

-For other outdoor adventures, visitors to Bemidji can try their hand at golf, boating or snowmobiling at Paul Bunyan Park, hiking at Cameron Park, or camping in Nymore Park.
+For other outdoor adventures, visitors to Bemidji can try golf, boating, or snowmobiling at Paul Bunyan Park, hiking at Cameron Park, or camping in Nymore Park.

 11. Shop at Bemidji Woolen Mills